 Archeological Sites – Native American rock art can be found on the canyon walls.
 There are also historic mines to be seen.

 Biking/Hiking – Mountain biking is prime here, as are hiking through the area’s many trails.

-Boating – Whitewater rafting is challenging on the Gunnison River within the park.
+Boating – Whitewater rafting on the Gunnison River is challenging on the within the park.
 There are a number of commercial outfitters guiding trips.

 Camping – There are three campgrounds spread throughout, in south, middle and north.

 Fishing – The Gunnison River has world-class, gold medal trout waters.

 Horseback Riding – Permitted in sections of the park.

 Hunting – Permitted in sections of the NCA during appropriate seasons.

 OHV – Off highway vehicles are commonplace in the Flat Top Peach Valley area.